 “We don’t have much, but I…I could give you something to eat, please just don’t hurt us,” I asked; he looked at me in a strange way.

-“Vladimir will come with you into the kitchen,” he said then, and spoke to the younger man who came to me and pointed at me with his gun.
+“Vladimir will come with you,” he said then, and spoke to the younger man who came to me and pointed at me with his gun.
 “And you better not try anything stupid, boy; Vladimir here has a quick temper.”
 The man said and smirked.

 The younger man followed me into the kitchen.
 I took some dark bread from the food closet, dried meat and a water can, hoping that Aino and Olavi would keep quiet, and they did.
 I brought the food to them into the living room, Vladimir following me close behind.
 I didn’t like the look of him nor did I feel comfortable about the way they were all looking at me.
 I placed the food on the table and then I noticed that the third man was missing; soon enough I heard my mother’s scream.